When I was digging for this info, this site helped me a lot. There's a lot of text there, so I'm going to simplify it a little.

-Look your claw's Weapon Speed (later - WS) on this website.
-Now fill the values into this table.
+Look up your claw's Weapon Speed (later - WS) on this website.
+Now fill in the values in this table.
 It's symmetrical, so you can put Primary claw's IAS both to the left and to the top.

 The lower the number is, the faster the claws are.
 Claws with WS=-30 are the fastest, and ones with WS=10 are the slowest.

 Let's say you use 2xGreater Talons.
 Their WS=-30.
 After looking at column -30 and line -30, we see a breakpoint of 42 IAS.
 We need to get IAS NECESSARILY from the Primary claw (above the gloves).
 There are 3 affixes: 20 IAS/ 30 IAS/ 40 IAS.
 30 and 40 are good for us because we can insert jewel 15 IAS (or Shael) and get 45 (55) IAS breakpoint.
 You can insert jewel 15 IAS (or Shael) in a tiara as well, but do NOT put it in your Secondary claw (boots one)!
 We don't want any additional IAS on that claw, it doesn't "count".
 Even 0 IAS is good for us.
 If there already is IAS on — nothing terrible, just don't additionally insert Jewel or Shael there.
 After all, Primary claw's IAS must be greater than the Secondary.

 Now we have the maximum possible trap laying speed — 9 frames.